 Children who are big for their age need slightly more, while children who are small can consume less.

-Nuts and seeds are energy dense sources of protein, healthy fats, and fiber.
-Forgo the candy bar, and fill a snack bag with 1 ounce of raw almonds (6 grams of protein) and a handful of raisins (4 grams of protein).
-Slather wheat bread (5 grams per slice) with 2 ounces of peanut butter (7 grams of protein) and sliced bananas.
+Nuts and seeds are energy-dense sources of protein, healthy fats and fiber.
+Forgo the candy bar and fill a snack bag with 1 ounce of raw almonds (6 grams of protein) and a handful of raisins (4 grams of protein).
+Slather wheat bread (5 grams of protein per slice) with 2 ounces of peanut butter (7 grams of protein) and sliced bananas.
 Sprinkle 2 tablespoons of sunflower seeds (3 grams of protein) into a pasta or rice salad.

 Healthy whole grains

-Whole wheat bread and pasta not only have more fiber than refined flour varieties, they often have more protein.
-For example, some whole wheat breads have more than 5 grams of protein per slice while whole wheat pastas may have as much as 10 grams of protein per single serving.
-Substitute whole wheat or whole grain products for the white flour products in your kids' lunches.
-Ditch the white rice and make grain salads with red or black quinoa (5 grams per serving), a colorful array of finely chopped vegetables or fruit, and a light dressing.
+Whole-wheat bread and pasta not only have more fiber than do foods made from refined flour varieties, but they often have more protein.
+For example, some whole-wheat breads have more than 5 grams of protein per slice, while whole-wheat pastas may have up to 10 grams of protein per single serving.
+Substitute whole-wheat or whole-grain products for the white-flour products in your kids' lunches.
+Ditch the white rice and make grain salads with red or black quinoa (5 grams per serving), a colorful array of finely chopped vegetables or fruit and a light dressing.